In this article, we’re going to look at the best way to get your website noticed.

 Make Yourself Heard in Comment Sections

-You probably visit at least a few sites that are relevant to your business on a regular basis, so why not join the conversation?
+You probably visit at least a few sites relevant to your business regularly, so why not join the conversation?
 Commenting doesn’t necessarily provide an immediate boost to referral traffic right away, but making a name for yourself by providing insightful, thought-provoking comments on industry blogs and sites is a great way to get your name out there – which can subsequently result in driving more traffic to your own site.
 Just remember that, as with guest posting, quality and relevance are key – you should be engaging with other people in your niche, not dropping spam links on unrelated websites.

 Submit Your Content to Aggregator Sites

-Firstly, a disclaimer – don’t spam Reddit and other similar sites hoping to “hit the jackpot” of referral traffic, because it’s not going to happen.
-Members of communities like Reddit are extraordinarily savvy to spam disguised as legitimate links, but every now and again, it doesn’t hurt to submit links that these audiences will find genuinely useful.
+Firstly, a disclaimer – don’t spam Reddit and other similar sites hoping to “hit the jackpot” of referral traffic because it’s not going to happen.
+Members of communities like Reddit are extraordinarily savvy to spam disguised as legitimate links.
+Still, now and again, it doesn’t hurt to submit links that these audiences will find genuinely useful.
 Choose a relevant subreddit, submit your content, then watch the traffic pour in.